Propagation of chaos, Wasserstein gradient flows and toric Kahler-Einstein metrics: General setup and proof of Theorem

-among all locally absolutely continuous curves such that $\lim_{t\rightarrow0}u(t)=u_{0}$ in $(M,d).$ Then $u_{t}$ is uniquely determined, as shown in \cite{a-g-s} and we shall then say that $u_{t}$ is the \emph{EVI-gradient flow} of $G$ emanating from $u_{0}.$ We recall that $\lambda-$ convexity on a metric space essentially means that the distributional second derivatives are bounded from below by $\lambda$ along any geodesic segment in $M$ (compare below).
+together with the initial condition $\lim_{t\rightarrow0}u(t)=u_{0}$ in $(M,d).$ Then $u_{t}$ is uniquely determined by $u_{0},$ as shown in \cite[Cor 4.3.3]{a-g-s} and we shall say that $u_{t}$ is the \emph{EVI-gradient flow} of $G$ emanating from $u_{0}.$ We recall that $\lambda-$ convexity on a metric space essentially means that the distributional second derivatives are bounded from below by $\lambda$ along any geodesic segment in $M$ (compare below).
 When $M$ has Non-Positive Curvature, NPC (in the sense of Alexandrov) the existence of a solution $u_{t}$ satisfying the EVI was shown by Mayer \cite{ma} for any lower-semicontinuos $\lambda-$convex functional, by mimicking the Crandall-Liggett technique in the Hilbert space setting.

-However, in our case $(M,d)$ will be the $L^{2}-$Wasserstein space $\mathcal{P}_{2}(\R^{d})$ for the space of all probability measures $\mu$ on $\R^{d}$ which does not have non-positive curvature (when $d>1).$ Still, as shown in \cite{a-g-s}, the analog of Meyer's result does hold under the stronger assumption that $G$ be $\lambda-$convex along any\emph{ generalized} geodesic $\mu_{s}$ in $\mathcal{P}_{2}(\R^{d}).$ For our purposes it will be enough to consider lsc $\lambda-$convex functionals with the property that $\mathcal{P}_{2,ac}(\R^{d})$ is weakly dense in $\{G<\infty\}.$ Then the $\lambda-$convexity of $G$ means (compare \cite[Proposition 9.210]{a-g-s}) that for any generalized geodesic $\mu_{s}=\rho_{s}dx$ in $\mathcal{P}_{2,ac}(\R^{d})$ the function $G(\rho_{s})$ is continuous on $[0,1]$ and the distributional second derivatives on $]0,1[$ satisfy
+However, in our case $(M,d)$ will be the $L^{2}-$Wasserstein space $\mathcal{P}_{2}(\R^{d})$ for the space of all probability measures $\mu$ on $\R^{d}$ which does not have non-positive curvature (when $d>1).$ Still, as shown in \cite{a-g-s}, the analog of Meyer's result does hold under the stronger assumption that $G$ be $\lambda-$convex along any\emph{ generalized} geodesic $\mu_{s}$ in $\mathcal{P}_{2}(\R^{d}).$ For our purposes it will be enough to consider lsc $\lambda-$convex functionals $G$ with the property that $\mathcal{P}_{2,ac}(\R^{d})$ is weakly dense in $\{G<\infty\}.$ Then the $\lambda-$convexity of $G$ means (compare \cite[Proposition 9.210]{a-g-s}) that for any generalized geodesic $\mu_{s}=\rho_{s}dx$ in $\mathcal{P}_{2,ac}(\R^{d})$ the function $G(\rho_{s})$ is continuous on $[0,1]$ and the distributional second derivatives on $]0,1[$ satisfy